-Upon your first visit to Lake Winnipesaukee for boating, it is highly recommended that you get a Lake Winnipesaukee Map.
+Upon your first visit to Lake Winnipesaukee for boating, it is highly recommended that you get a Lake Winnipesaukee Map, preferably in waterproof plastic.
 Most stores in the lakes Region have Maps of Winnipesaukee for sale.
 If you intend to use your map while boating it is recommended that you also get the laminated maps of the big lake, as well as other lakes in the Lakes Region.
 They are slightly more expensive but well worth the cost and can be used years over.

-Navigating on Lake Winnipesaukee is similar to navigating on the ocean as well as most other lakes.
-Lake Winnipesaukee has shallow sandbars and treacherous rocks just like everywhere else.
+Navigating on Lake Winnipesaukee is similar to navigating on the ocean as well as most other big lakes.
+Lake Winnipesaukee has shallow sandbars, low-level islands, and treacherous rocks just like many other lakes, just it has a few more.
 This is why we decided to make sure your aware and post the best navigation information links below.

 There are a couple of websites to visit for Lake Winnipesaukee Navigation Aid – Links Below.
 Both companies offer unique navigational media.

 Boat Launch and Map of Lake Winni